lm3nitro/Projects/NSM/Security Onion/Security Onion.md

 ![Pasted image 20240513145501](https://github.com/lm3nitro/Projects/assets/55665256/1d3499fd-55b2-4b3a-a517-5877b7606691)

-Some services and port opened:
+These are the services and ports opened.
+Here I see FTP and SSH:

 ![Pasted image 20240513145528](https://github.com/lm3nitro/Projects/assets/55665256/b6e520d1-d1a9-4939-b0b9-1cf9f26888ce)

-RDP, RPC and SMB  information:
+Scrolling down, I was also able to see RDP, RPC and SMB also running:

 ![Pasted image 20240513145605](https://github.com/lm3nitro/Projects/assets/55665256/93aaf04b-d95f-4ccb-bbb3-87a4fd6a8f26)

-Let's look at some alerts that has been generated on the security onion console:
+After the scan had completed, I went back to Security Onion and took a look at some alerts that had been generated on the console.
+When looking at the alerts, I could see information about the Nmap scan, the services, count, and the severity of the alert:

 ![Pasted image 20240513142749](https://github.com/lm3nitro/Projects/assets/55665256/c1cd6d2a-2fb8-4e74-96d1-fb3408188b5b)

-Hunting for this alert:
+Security Onion also offers the option to Hunt for within the securoty alerts.
+I went with the first alert that references Nmap and is also categorized as critical.
+Simply right-click and select *Hunt*

 ![Pasted image 20240513144834](https://github.com/lm3nitro/Projects/assets/55665256/13565a54-5492-4d46-b222-15db54ecee6c)

+The **Hunt** option provides more insight into the alert.
+Here we can see information on the IPs involved in the alert (attacker and target system).
+It also provides the count, in this case 165, and all the ports that it scanned:

 ![Pasted image 20240513145035](https://github.com/lm3nitro/Projects/assets/55665256/346a444e-242d-4a34-a00a-7fed4d1533af)

-Query some alerts in Kibana:
+I also queried the alerts in Elastic.
+Elastic provides a different view into the traffic generated.
+These are some of the fields that it provides:
++ Type
++ Severity
++ Offset
++ UID and more

 ![Pasted image 20240513144714](https://github.com/lm3nitro/Projects/assets/55665256/871b0db5-8c4e-4c11-8b26-9dcd1367991d)

+### Summary: